-The British have internalised a mind‐numbing array of double standards and contradictions: Monarchy and democracy, enforced deference and recognition for accomplishment, nepotism and competition based appointment, or convention and written law, to name a few.
-These concepts are treated as being compatible when it makes more sense to insist they are mutually exclusive.
+Most Britons are brainwashed into believing that the Crown is synonymous with justice.
+Nothing screams fairness and equality quite like monarchy and aristocracy?!
 Perhaps the most obvious double standard is the selective application of laws to prevent discrimination on the basis of race.
-In a society that makes genuine efforts to be multicultural, our head of state is potentially always going to be from one privileged white family.
+In a society that makes genuine efforts to be multicultural, the head of state is potentially always going to be from one privileged white family.
 Is that consistent with a policy of diversity?
 If it isn't, the establishment seems to be arranging the wagons of ethnic exclusivity in a circle.
-Any legislative program for racial justice that applies only to everyone else looks suspiciously like divide and conquer.
-This is their oldest dirty trick, leaned so well from the days of empire, and being used in the last campaign where it might continue to work.
+Any legislative program for racial justice that applies only to the masses looks suspiciously like divide and conquer.
+This is the ruling clique's oldest dirty trick, perfected during the days of empire, and being used in the last campaign where it might continue to work.

 For a people so adamant about democracy the persistence with constitutional monarchy is another baffling anomaly.
 Britons have demonstrated the maturity to adhere to the outcome of a 2016 referendum that was decided with a narrow majority.
 Why do they tolerate an unelected head of state with reserve powers, and an unelected chamber in Westminster that can frustrate the intent of elected representatives?

 Is Britain going to be a museum of imperialism or a dynamic modern republic?
 It could be a democracy that protects equality of opportunity for every child while working co‐operatively on global solutions to environmental threats, poverty, conflict, and disease.
-Do we want people with the best minds working on these issues or just those with a sense of entitlement?
+Do we want people with the best minds working on these issues or just those with a prodigious sense of entitlement?
 Intelligence isn't predictably inherited, although title and advantage clearly can be.